ZyVersa Therapeutics to Partic - GuruFocus.com

-- CEO Stephen C. Glover to discuss key updates on the development status of ZyVersa’s Phase 2a-ready Cholesterol Efflux Mediator™ VAR 200 for renal disease, and inflammasome ASC inhibitor IC 100 which has potential to treat multiple CNS and other inflammatory diseases
+- CEO Stephen C. Glover to discuss key updates on the development status of ZyVersa’s Phase 2a-ready Cholesterol Efflux Mediator™ VAR 200 for renal disease, and inflammasome ASC inhibitor IC 100 for multiple CNS and other inflammatory diseases

-WESTON, Fla., Feb.
-27, 2023 (GLOBE NEWSWIRE) -- ZyVersa Therapeutics, Inc. ( ZVSA, or “ZyVersa”), a clinical stage specialty biopharmaceutical company developing first-in-class drugs for the treatment of inflammatory and renal diseases with high unmet medical needs, announced today that Stephen C. Glover, Co-Founder, Chairman, Chief Executive Officer, and President will participate in a fireside chat at the 35th Annual Roth Conference scheduled for March 12-14, 2023 to be held at The Ritz Carlton, Laguna Niguel in Dana Point, California.
+WESTON, Fla., March 01, 2023 (GLOBE NEWSWIRE) -- ZyVersa Therapeutics, Inc. ( ZVSA, or “ZyVersa”), a clinical stage specialty biopharmaceutical company developing first-in-class drugs for the treatment of inflammatory and renal diseases with high unmet medical needs, announced today that Stephen C. Glover, Co-Founder, Chairman, Chief Executive Officer, and President will participate in a fireside chat at the 33rd Annual Oppenheimer Healthcare Conference to be held virtually March 13-15.

 Details regarding ZyVersa’s fireside chat are as follows:

-“We look forward to discussing ZyVersa’s two platform technologies and highlighting our expected key milestones with investors attending the Roth Conference,” stated Mr. Glover.
-“ZyVersa is currently advancing two product candidates, Cholesterol Efflux Mediator™ VAR 200 in development to ameliorate renal lipid accumulation that damages the kidneys' filtration system, and inflammasome ASC inhibitor IC 100 which blocks initiation and perpetuation of damaging inflammation associated with numerous inflammatory diseases.”
+“As a newly traded company on Nasdaq under the ticker “ZVSA,” we are pleased to discuss ZyVersa’s potential to build stockholder value as we advance development of our two platform technologies,” stated Mr. Glover.
+“ZyVersa is currently advancing two product candidates, Cholesterol Efflux MediatorTM VAR 200 in development to ameliorate renal lipid accumulation that damages the kidneys' filtration system, and inflammasome ASC inhibitor IC 100 which blocks initiation and perpetuation of damaging inflammation associated with numerous inflammatory diseases.”

-To learn more about ZyVersa and its differentiated product pipeline, please request a one-on-one meeting with Mr. Glover through the conference portal.
+To learn more about ZyVersa and its differentiated product Pipeline, please request a virtual one-on-one meeting with Mr. Glover through the conference portal.

 About ZyVersa Therapeutics, Inc.